shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/the-sequel/README.md

 Investigate a web application suspected of being vulnerable to **SQL injection** due to improper handling of user-supplied input.

-The challenge description hinted that the application did not properly sanitize database queries.
+The challenge hinted that the application did not properly sanitize database queries.

 The objective was to determine whether database queries could be manipulated to extract internal information from the backend database.